 Gardening books, magazines and plant labels refer to plants as "Hardy" or "Frost hardy" with a rating, which until recently, was a fairly basic indication of the degree of cold and frost the plant or shrub would withstand during the winter.
 It is important to know the conditions a plant will survive, as a plant which is not frost hardy, or half hardy, will not survive a UK winter without protection.
 It is time consuming to have less hardy plants which need to be moved under glass, or sheltered and wrapped up for the winter and costly if they do not survive the winter.
 It is easy to spot a lovely looking plant in the garden centre only to find it is not fully hardy, which means the plant's ability to survive an English winter is limited.

-This can be true of plants in the genus.
-The commonly grown Rosemary officinalis is commonly described as H4 hardy.
-Also widely sold is a form of trailing Rosemary, of the Prostratus Group, which is not fully hardy and needs winter protection.
+Plants in the same group can have different hardy ratings.
+The most commonly grown Rosemary officinalis is described as H4 hardy, which is -5-10.
+Also widely sold is a form of trailing Rosemary, of the Prostratus Group, which is not as hardy and needs winter protection in some areas.
 It is easy to mix them up.

-The original basic system of hardiness classification was just to demonstrate the level of cold and frost the plant could withstand and was in widespread use until relatively recently.
-It is relevant still as some plants sold are still utilising this system.
+The original basic system of hardiness classification was to demonstrate the level of cold and frost the plant could withstand and was in widespread use until relatively recently.
+It was a simple *** rating.
+It is still relevant as some plants sold with labels which utilise this system.

-The practical result of the new plant hardiness classification system is to better inform the buyer to choose a plant more suited to the conditions.
+The hardiness classification system is there to better inform the buyer.
 More detailed information has refined the classification.
 For example, on the question of lavender, Lavender Angustifolia 'Hidcote' has been moved to H5 so the buyer knows if choosing a Lavender for a more exposed site to pick H5 not H4.
-The same applies when choosing shrubs allowing a buyer to chose a shrub which has higher hardiness rating.
-All the RHS Garden merit plants will be labelled under the new plant hardiness rating.
+The same applies when choosing shrubs allowing a buyer to choose a shrub which has higher hardiness rating.
+All the RHS Garden merit plants are labelled under the new plant hardiness rating.
 This helps to avoid a situation where after a bad winter in the spring the border has gaps where plants and shrubs have failed to reappear in the following spring.